Nick-Tallguy/Nick-Tallguy.github.io/_posts/hu/1900-09-15-josm-more-plugins_hu.md

 ![Extend building][]

 * This will not only create a rectangle with only three clicks, but it will also automatically apply the **building=yes** tag to the shape.

-### Circular Buildings

-* In "More tools"->"Draw building modes" select "Set building shape to circle" or use the shortcut ALT+Z (when switchitng back to drawing rectangular buildings use ALT+R).
-Then draw the diameter of the building.

-![Round building][]

 ### Complex Buildings